aya/myos/ansible/roles/docker/README.md

 ## Limitations

-This role is known to work on Ubuntu, Debian, CentOS and Alpine Linux.
+This role is known to work on Alpine Linux, Armbian, Centos, Debian, Devuan, Fedora, Raspbian, RedHat and Ubuntu.